karanpr01/Full-Stack-Web-Development/Practice-Project-03/Readme.md

 - Cookie-Parser

+- Multer

 ---

 # 📘What I Learned

-- Dynamic Routing and how to get data from frontend at backend Route.
+- Dynamic Routing and how to get data from frontend at backend Route using ejs.

-- Setting up Parsers for form.
+- Setting up cookie Parsers for form.

 - Setting up EJs for EJs pages.

 - EJs is similar to ``` html ``` but it can perform Calculation also.
 It has a dynamic power which can be perform in ``` html ```.

 - Setting up public static files.

+- How to upload files using Multer Middleware.